EribertoPerez/OsTicket/osticket-prereqs.md

 <br />
 <p>
 13) Click install now, it will install if everything was configured correctly.
 If it doesn't install go back and make sure you didn't skip any steps.
-If you need assistance feel free to message me:(www.linkedin.com/in/eriberto-perez-b33b41269) Lastly, we'll clean up some loose ends by deleting the setup file in our osTicket folder
+If you need assistance feel free to connect and message me:(www.linkedin.com/in/eriberto-perez-b33b41269) Clean up loose ends by deleting the setup file in our osTicket folder
-(Windows(C:) > inetpub > wwwroot > osTicket > setup) after deleting that we just need to change permissions on the 'ost.config.php' file from earlier to read and execute only.
+(Windows(C:) > inetpub > wwwroot > osTicket > setup) and change permissions on the 'ost.config.php' file from earlier to read and execute only.
 </p>
 <p>
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/dd219a36-847e-41bc-a202-528dd0ca5dc8" height="350" width="500">